dolittle/Home/Documentation/repositories.md

 should be in the `Samples` folder.
 If there are multiple samples, these should have folders named in a way that makes it self explanatory for what they show within the `Samples` folder.

+## Schemas

+If the project exposes JSON formats that one wants to have published to the [Schema Store](http://schemastore.org/json/), they should be located in the `Schemas` folder.

+## BoilerPlates

+Some projects has boiler plates that they use to make it easier for developers to get started.
+This is typically used by the [Dolittle Tooling](https://github.com/dolittle-tools).
+All boiler plates should be in the `BoilerPlates` folder at the root of the project.

 ## Source